davidsonfellipe/awesome-wpo/README.md

 * [Browser Diet](http://browserdiet.com/en/) - A collaborative guide about front-end performance.
 * [PageSpeed Insights Rules](https://developers.google.com/speed/docs/insights/rules) - A guide created by PageSpeed Team.
+Deprecated.
+This is deprecated and will be shut down in May 2019.
+Version 5 is the latest and provides both real-world data from the Chrome User Experience Report and lab data from Lighthouse.
 * [Best Practices for Speeding Up Your Web Site](https://developer.yahoo.com/performance/rules.html) - The list includes 35 best practices divided into 7 categories, created by Yahoo!
 Exceptional Performance team.